hexhart/CP3402-learning-journal/week08-learningjournal-hex.md

     - Electronically design prototypes and wireframe designs for websites,
   - Implementing such changes significantly improves my efficiency and organization in group work setting and dynamics,
   - Assuming Trello enables enhancement in team collaboration and streamline project management processes.

 - Hypothesis 2:
-  - Instead of lengthy discord voice chat meetings, we implement stand-up meetings physically instead,
+  - Instead of lengthy discord voice chat meetings, we implement stand-up meetings physically to gain more out of our project time efficiency and productivity.
-  - Assuming that we are able to gain more out of having frequent stand-up physical meetups instead of online chat conference.

-## Result:
+## Experiment Results:
 ### 1. Using Trello to manage the project:
   - The experiment demonstrated efficiency and organization within the group work settings by:
     - Enabling simultaneous creation of tasks, member assignment, to-do list creation, in one place,